kanai6344/word-counter/README.md

 2. Open `index.html` in your web browser
 3. Paste your text into the text area
 4. Click "Analyze Text" to see the results

-## Live Demo

-You can view a live version of this tool at [(https://kanai6344.github.io/word-counter/)]

 ## Technologies Used